-Goldfish are suitable for coldwater environments, so providing you can maintain a consistent temperature in the tank, you can forego the use of a heater which will add space.
+If you are wondering what water temperature is best for goldfish, most goldfish are suitable for coldwater environments, so providing you can maintain a consistent temperature in the tank, you can forego the use of a heater which will add space.

 A shallower tank will have a larger surface area providing better aeration and oxygen flow, so a filter is not vital but will help with tank cleaning.

 Some slow-growing plants will be beneficial to help with the nitrogen lifecycle, feeding the healthy bacteria which reduce ammonia and nitrites.

 When looking for the best 10 gallon fish tank for your goldfish, there are a lot of choices, not all of them good, so below, I have listed a few that are suitable with links to both Amazon and Chewy.
 The tanks I have listed are close to 10 gallons although not exact.
 They are good tanks which I have used and can recommend.